eea/helm-charts/sources/metricbeat/README.md

 # Metricbeat Helm Chart

 This Helm chart deploys Metricbeat as a DaemonSet to collect Kubernetes metrics and system metrics from all nodes in the cluster.
-It also includes kube-state-metrics for comprehensive Kubernetes object state collection.
+It also includes kube-state-metrics for comprehensive Kubernetes object state collection and enhanced Kubernetes metadata enrichment.

+## Features

+- **Enhanced Kubernetes metadata**: Automatically enriches metrics with cluster, namespace, pod, and node information
+- **Container runtime support**: Optimized for containerd runtime environments
+- **Orchestrator identification**: Adds cluster name metadata for multi-cluster deployments
+- **DaemonSet deployment**: Runs on every node to collect node-level metrics
+- **RBAC configuration**: Proper permissions to access Kubernetes APIs
+- **Flexible Elasticsearch configuration**: Separate host, port, and protocol settings for easy customization

 ## Prerequisites